Three Elements of Effective Teacher Professional Development

-Effective professional development—for many teachers the phrase is an oxymoron.
+Effective teacher professional development — for many teachers the phrase is an oxymoron.

 Districts across the country are perpetually in search of professional training that engages and inspires their faculty.
 That search has an incredibly high price tag.
-America’s schools collectively fork out an estimated $18 billion for professional development—up to $15,000-$20,000 per teacher—according to recent statistics.
+America’s schools collectively fork out an estimated $18 billion for teacher professional development — up to $15,000-$20,000 per educator — according to recent statistics.

-Despite the investment, most teachers say their professional development does not prepare them for success in the classroom.
+Despite the investment, most educators say their teacher PD does not prepare them for success in the classroom.

 A study from the Bill and Melinda Gates Foundation found that less than 30 percent of teachers are highly satisfied with their current professional development.